-Dr. Kathryn (Katie) Barnhart is an Assistant Professor for the public health program at Grand Valley State University.
+Dr. Kathryn (Katie) Barnhart is an Associate Professor for the Master of Public Health program at Grand Valley State University.
 She received her PhD in Health Behavior, with a minor in mixed methods inquiry, from Indiana University Bloomington’s School of Public Health.
-Additionally, she holds a MPH in Behavioral Science and Health Education and a graduate certificate in Women’s Studies from Saint Louis University and a BS in Health Education from Southern Illinois University Edwardsville.
-Her dissertation was a community-engaged research project conducted with a harm reduction provider to explore sexual health, injection drug use, and opiate overdose prevention behaviors.
-Dr. Barnhart believes it is important to make, and keep, connections between harm reduction and public health practice.
-Prior to pursuing her doctorate, she gained experience planning, implementing, and evaluating programs as a HIV Prevention/Education coordinator for an AIDS Service Organization in Southern Illinois.
+Additionally, she holds a MPH in Behavioral Science and Health Education and a graduate certificate in Women’s Studies from Saint Louis University.
+Dr. Barnhart has previous practical experience planning, implementing, and evaluating HIV prevention, harm reduction, and sexual health programs.
+She incorporates engaged learning opportunities within her classroom, emphasizes critical thinking, and encourages students to be public health advocates.

 Her research experience includes both qualitative and quantitative studies on a variety of public health topics.
 She has worked on community-based participatory research projects and a nationally representative survey.
 Dr. Barnhart’s current interests include exploring social and behavioral determinants of health, more specifically sexual health and injection drug use/harm reduction.
 She actively collaborates with local organizations to conduct applied research.